<?xml version="1.0" encoding="UTF-8"?>

 <title>Creative Individual Design Blog</title>

-<atom:link href="http://creativeindividual.co.uk/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://creativeindividual.co.uk/feed/" rel="self" type="application/rss+xml" />

 <description>A Place of Inspiration</description>